Free Energy of the Cauchy Directed Polymer Model at High Temperature: Proof of Theorem

-Therefore, to prove \eqref{e204}, we only need to prove \begin{proposition} If $l$ is sufficiently large, then uniformly in $m\in\mathbb{N}$, we have
+Therefore, to prove \eqref{e201}, we only need to prove \begin{proposition} If $l$ is sufficiently large, then uniformly in $m\in\mathbb{N}$, we have

 \end{proposition} To prove Proposition \ref{p201}, we need a change-of-measure argument.
-For any $\mathcal{Y}\in\mathbb{Z}^{m}$, we introduce a positive random variable $g_{\mathcal{Y}}(\omega)$, which can be considered as a probability density after scaling.
+For any $\mathcal{Y}\in\mathbb{Z}^{m}$, we introduce a positive function $g_{\mathcal{Y}}(\omega)$, which can be considered as a probability density after scaling.
 Then by H\"{o}lder's inequality,